Skip to content

 • Quick-command buttons populate and send common commands

-• Bug report icon: Shows raw frame debug info for the next typed command (shows error snackbar if input field is empty)
+• Overflow menu (three-dot icon): “Debug next command” option shows raw frame debug info for the next typed command (shows error snackbar if input field is empty)

 • Help icon: Opens a scrollable reference of all known CLI commands.
 Tapping any command populates the input field immediately